An unknottedness result for noncompact self shrinkers: Concluding remarks

 \section{Concluding remarks}

-We begin our discussion with the current state of affairs of unknottedness theorems for classical minimal surface, which will lead naturally into the other topics mentioned in the introduction.
-Theorem \ref{thm:unknotted} is very much in the spirit of the various works by Freedman, Frohman, Meeks, and Yau on classical minimal surfaces in $\R^3$ -- see the papers \cite{Free, fr, fm, fm2, Meeks, MY}; their papers give an essentially complete answer to the type of question under consideration here for minimal surfaces, although the arguments in these papers do not seem to obviously carry over to our setting as we explain.
-The paper most relevent to our present situation is that of Meeks, where he shows the following on page 408 of \cite{Meeks}: \begin{thm} Suppose $\langle \cdot, \cdot \rangle$ is a complete metric on $\R^3$ with non-positive sectional curvature.
+We begin our discussion at unknottedness theorems for classical minimal surfaces, which will lead naturally into the other topics mentioned in the introduction.
+Theorem \ref{thm:unknotted} is very much in the spirit of the various works by, for instance, Freedman, Frohman, Meeks, and Yau on classical minimal surfaces in $\R^3$ -- see the papers \cite{Free, fr, fm, fm2, Meeks, MY}; their papers give an essentially complete answer to the type of question under consideration here for classical minimal surfaces, although the arguments in these papers do not seem to obviously carry over to our setting as we explain.
+The paper most relevent to our present situation is that of Meeks \cite{Meeks}, where he shows the following: \begin{thm} Suppose $\langle \cdot, \cdot \rangle$ is a complete metric on $\R^3$ with non-positive sectional curvature.
 Let $M$ be a complete proper embedded minimal surface in $\R^3$ which is diffeomorphic to a compact surface punctured in a finite number of points.
 Then \begin{enumerate} \item If $M$ has one end, then $M$ is standardly embedded in $\R^3$.
 In particular, two such simply connected examples are isotopic. \item If $M$ is diffeomorphic to an annulus, then $M$ is isotopic to the catenoid. \end{enumerate} \end{thm}

 Note that item (2) in the shrinker context is essentially covered by Brendle in Theorem 2 of \cite{Bren}, mentioned already in the introduction. $ $

 Item (1) has a Morse theoretic proof, where the nonpositive sectional curvature enters via Gauss formula to see that the Gaussian curvature of a minimal surface at any point on $M$ must be negative; this implies the height functions involved have no critical points of index 2 which allows Meeks to show minimal surfaces must bound handlebodies in many situations, allowing him to reduce again to a Waldhausen-type theorem in the case of one end as above. $ $